Meat-Eating Carnivorous Plants

 Awesome, and perhaps a little scary?
 We agree.
 But, it certainly is not scary.
 Most carnivorous plants eat insects.
 Some carnivorous plants will capture and consume frogs and other small mammals.
 But, there are no known species of plants that are big enough, or capable, of eating humans…..Whew!!!

 Not all carnivorous plants eat their prey.
 Some capture them but do not consume them.
 For example, the Catchfly flower, as its name implies, catches flies and small insects.
 Its sticky calyces catch insects and don’t let them go.
-But, the plant does not eat or absorb the insect.
+However, the plant does not eat or absorb the insect.

 The world of carnivorous plants is a fascinating one.
-Most of us know of the most popular ones, like Venus Flytrap, Pitcher plant, and Bladderworts.
+Most of us know of the most popular ones, like Venus Flytrap, Pitcher Plant, and Bladderworts.
 Actually, there are several hundred species of carnivorous plants, that can be found in their native environment, all over the world.
 They are found in warm and cold climates, too.

 Carnivorous plants grow in areas with nutrient-poor soil.
 Nature adapted them to these poor soil conditions with the ability to capture (mostly) insects to supplement the lack of nutrients in the soil.
-In addition to their fascinating insect trapping characteristics, there is a wide range of attractive foliage and flowers.
+In addition to their fascinating insect-trapping characteristics, there is a wide range of attractive foliage and flowers.

 The Trapping Methods of Carnivorous Plants